Auditing Black-Box LLM APIs with a Rank-Based Uniformity Test: Abstract

 \section{Abstract}

 As API access becomes a primary interface to large language models (LLMs), users often interact with black-box systems that offer little transparency into the deployed model.
 To reduce costs or maliciously alter model behaviors, API providers may discreetly serve quantized or fine-tuned variants, which can degrade performance and compromise safety.
 Detecting such substitutions is difficult, as users lack access to model weights and, in most cases, even output logits.
-To tackle this problem, we propose a rank-based uniformity test that can verify the behavioral equality of a black-box LLM to a locally deployed authentic model.
+To tackle this problem, we propose a Rank-based Uniformity Test (RUT) that can verify the behavioral equality of a black-box LLM to a locally deployed authentic model.
 Our method is accurate, query-efficient, and avoids detectable query patterns, making it robust to adversarial providers that reroute or mix responses upon the detection of testing attempts.
-We evaluate the approach across diverse threat scenarios, including quantization, harmful fine-tuning, jailbreak prompts, and full model substitution, showing that it consistently achieves superior statistical power over prior methods under constrained query budgets.
+We evaluate the approach across diverse query domains and threat scenarios, including quantization, harmful fine-tuning, jailbreak prompts, and full model substitution, showing that it consistently achieves superior detection power over prior methods under constrained query budgets.
+We release our code at \url{https://github.com/xyzhu123/RUT}.